-(Washington, DC) The District Department of the Environment (DDOE) has further enhanced its efforts to enforce the District’s environmental laws and regulations with the launch of a new Environmental Tips Mobile Application (App), the agency reported today.
+(Washington, DC) The Department of Energy and Environment (DOEE) has further enhanced its efforts to enforce the District’s environmental laws and regulations with the launch of a new Environmental Tips Mobile Application (App), the agency reported today.

-The app will support the following DDOE programs/activities:
+The app will support the following DOEE programs/activities:

 The District Bag Law.
 The public is encouraged to report District businesses in violation of the Bag Law.
 District businesses that sell food or alcohol are required to charge a five cent fee for both plastic and paper disposable bags in an effort to reduce bag pollution in waterways.